 San Liberatore a Maiella, Benedictine abbey in Serramonacesca, Italy.

-Founded in 856 as an outpost of Montecassino monastery, it was destroyed by an earthquake in 990.
-Monk Theobald rebuilt it in 1007, establishing the structure that stands today.
+The abbey was founded in 856 as an outpost of Montecassino monastery and was almost entirely destroyed by an earthquake in 990.
+A monk named Theobald oversaw its rebuilding in 1007, giving it the form that survives today.

 Religious frescoes and geometric mosaics from the 1200s decorate the interior and reflect the spiritual traditions that developed here over generations.
 These artworks show how monks used images to teach and inspire visitors within these walls.